Are Warrants Public Records in Alaska?

 Yes, warrants are public records in Alaska.
 According to Title 40 of the Alaska Statutes, also known as the Alaska Public Records Act, all records generated in the course of public business are available for public inspection.
 Nonetheless, certain warrant information may be exempt from public disclosure due to privacy rights or the integrity of ongoing investigations.
 This includes some Alaska criminal records and selected court information.
 Hence, the availability of warrants as public records may be subject to these exemptions and restrictions.
 Inquirers may consult the agency or court that issued the warrant for the most up-to-date information on the warrant's status and any restrictions.

-The information typically featured in warrants include the last, middle and first name of the wanted person as well as details of their physical appearance and location.
-This includes their eye color, approximate weight, race, city and/or county of residence.
-In selected cases, warrant information may be compiled into a wanted person notice and published on the website of local law enforcement.
-This notice will usually include relevant data as well as note of caution to the public and an appeal to report sightings of the wanted person.
+The information typically featured in warrants includes the last, middle, and first name of the wanted person as well as details of their physical appearance and location.
+This includes their eye color, approximate weight, race, city, and/or county of residence.
+In selected cases, warrant information may be compiled into a wanted person notice and published on the local law enforcement website.
+This notice will usually include relevant data as well as a note of caution to the public and an appeal to report sightings of the wanted person.

 How to Find Out if You Have a Warrant in Alaska?

 Persons who want to find out if they have an outstanding warrant in Alaska may choose to carry out a warrant search.
 The search can be done in any of the following ways: